In my clinic, we don’t just treat your symptoms – we analyse your whole body to find the cause.

 I saw a new patient last month, let’s call her Jennifer.
 Jennifer had pain in the arch of her right foot and under her heel.
 She told me that her pain was worse in the mornings when she woke up, and that for a good 15 minutes after getting out of bed, she couldn’t get her heel down onto the ground.
 This is a really common symptom of a common condition called plantar fasciitis, or inflammation of the tissue under the sole of the foot.
-But what is plantar fasciitis therapy and how do we go about it?
-(Spoiler: if you come to see us at Victory, we’ll be looking at more than just your feet!)
+But what is plantar fasciitis treatment and how do we go about it?
+(Spoiler: if you come to see me, I’ll be looking at more than just your feet!)

 A bit of anatomy